CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Is it possible to add dynamically named properties to JavaScript object?] | ``(obj = {}, obj[field] = 123, obj)``
 [Is it possible to dynamically load Go code?] | - https://golang.org/pkg/os/exec/#example_Cmd_Run  - https://golang.org/pkg/plugin/
 [Load package dynamically (GO)] | https://mojotv.cn/go/golang-plugin-tutorial
+[How do you add Bootstrap buttons in Bootstrap Table] |

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654